History of TABOR

 When state revenue is above the TABOR limit, the surplus must be refunded to taxpayers in the following ways.
 For more information, see the Legislative Council Staff memorandum on the History of TABOR Refund Mechanisms.

 Senate Bill 17-267 mandates that the State of Colorado reimburse local governments for any property tax exemptions claimed by local seniors and disabled veterans.
 When there is surplus revenue above the TABOR limit, the Colorado Department of the Treasury must first use the surplus funds for this reimbursement.
 For more information, visit the TABOR Information for Local Governments web page.

 - Temporary Income Tax Rate Reduction

-If the TABOR surplus exceeds the cost of reimbursing local government property tax exemptions and there is enough surplus to fund a temporary income tax rate reduction, then the State of Colorado can temporarily reduce its income tax rate to 4.50%.
+If the TABOR surplus exceeds the cost of reimbursing local government property tax exemptions, and there is enough surplus to fund a temporary income tax rate reduction, then the State of Colorado temporarily reduces its income tax rate to 4.50%.
 The temporary income tax rate reduction applies to every individual, estate, trust, and corporation, as specified in Sections 39-22-104(1.7) and 39-22-301(1)(d)(I)(I) of the Colorado Revised Statutes.

 Frequently Asked Questions

 Property tax exemptions are administered by your local government.
 Contact your local County Assessor’s Office for more information about senior and disabled veteran property tax exemptions.
 The Colorado Department of Local Affairs maintains a list with contact information for each County Assessor's Office in Colorado.

 A TABOR income tax rate reduction results in either a larger refund, if the taxpayer over-withheld, or a smaller bill, if the taxpayer did not withhold enough or make enough estimated tax payments that year.
 The refund amount is different for each taxpayer, based on their unique income tax situation.